DaniloNovakovic/Chesspernado/README.md

 #### HAPPY KING (K)

-Is a special piece that lasts until destroyed.
-Happy King is so happy that he won't hurth a fly, meaning that he cannot kill other enemy pieces.
-He shares his love of life with player, and generates 1 point each turn.
+Is a special piece that lasts until destroyed.Happy King is so happy that he won't hurth a fly, meaning that **he cannot kill other enemy pieces**.
+He shares his love of life with player, and **generates 1 point each turn**.
 Happy king can't be moved.
 User can buy this piece from the shop, and it is generated on random positions anywhere from 1st row to 5th, on any column.

 #### BISHOP (B)